What Is Apache OFBiz? Open Source ERP Framework Guide

 1. Define Business Requirements

-2. Choose the Right OFBiz Modules
+2. Choose the Right Modules

 3. Configure Workflows and Permissions